 Step 5: Download some malware protection

-While it sounds obvious, it’s also a really good idea to keep your Android device constantly updated.
-Forgetting to update is one of the key factors that can leave Android phones open to attack.
+And while it sounds obvious, it’s also an excellent idea to keep your software current.
+You want to make sure that you regularly check for and download the most current software updates on your Android for the best results.
+Forgetting to update is one of the biggest mistakes people make, and a critical factor that can leave Android phones open to attack.

 - The best free antivirus software for 2020

 - The best free antivirus platforms for Mac in 2020

 - How to tell if your webcam has been hacked

 - Does your Mac really need antivirus software?
 We asked the experts